-When babies are brand new, they’re much more sensitive to sun exposure than adults and older children.
+In their first few months, babies are much more sensitive to sun exposure than adults and older children.
 Their skin contains little melanin, the pigment that gives color to skin, hair and eyes and provides some sun protection.
-You may be tempted to reach for the sunscreen, but The Skin Cancer Foundation recommends waiting until baby is 6 months old before introducing sunscreen.
-The best ways to keep infants sun safe is with shade and clothing.
+You may be tempted to reach for the sunscreen, but The Skin Cancer Foundation recommends waiting until the baby is 6 months old before introducing sunscreen.
+The best ways to keep infants sun safe are with shade and clothing.

 No matter what, never allow a baby to get a sunburn.
 In infants, sunburns can be a medical emergency, with the potential to cause fever, dehydration, blisters and chills.

 Time for Sunscreen